jpdoshi/jpdoshi/README.md

 ###

 <p align="left">👋 Hello there!
-I am Jainam P. Doshi, Tech Enthusiast from India 🇮🇳. 💻 I love to design cool apps with latest tech.</p>
+I am Jainam P. Doshi, Software Developer from India 🇮🇳. 💻 I love to design cool apps with latest tech.</p>
 <a href="https://jpdoshi.tech">Check out my Portfolio Website made with Vite and React</a>

 ###